abriginets/wreckuests/README.md

 </p>

 ## What is this?
 Wreckuests is a script, which allows you to run DDoS attacks with HTTP-flood(GET/POST).
 It's written in pure Python and uses proxy-servers as "bots".
-OF COURSE, this script is not universal and you can't just drop Pentagon/NSA/whatever website with one mouse click.
-Each attack is unique, and for each website you'll gonna need to search for vulnerabilities and exult them, which might result in hardcoding, nosleeping, etc...
-Yeap, this is your dirty and ungrateful part of job.
+OF COURSE, this script is not universal and you can't just drop Pentagon/NSA/whatever website with just a single mouse click.
+Each attack is unique, and for each website you'd need to search for vulnerabilities and exult them.

-:warning: **Warning:** This script is published for educational purposes only!
-Author will accept no responsibility for any consequence, damage or loss which might result from use.
+**Warning:** This script is published for educational purposes only!
+Author will accept no responsibility for any consequences, damage or loss which might result from use.
 ## Features
-* Cache bypass with random `?abcd=efg` parameter
+* Cache bypass with URL parameters randomization
 * CloudFlare detection and notification of
 * Automatic gzip/deflate toggling
 * HTTP Authentication bypass